darrenjw/metagenomics/EBIMetagenomics.md

 It is perfectly possible to use the [web portal](https://www.ebi.ac.uk/metagenomics/) to search and browse for data of interest, then download required data in CSV or tab-delimited format.
 This can then be loaded into R from the local file system.
 Although this is possible, it quickly becomes slow, cumbersome and error-prone (though the [bulk download facility](https://github.com/ProteinsWebTeam/ebi-metagenomics/wiki/Downloading-results-programmatically) makes it much less so).
 For many purposes it is better to be able to query the data directly from an R session, and this enables automated data retrieval and analysis workflows.

-I have written a small R package called [ebimetagenomics](http://r-forge.r-project.org/projects/ebimetagenomics/) for this purpose.
+I have written a small R package called [ebimetagenomics](http://r-forge.r-project.org/projects/ebimetagenomics/) for querying EBI Metagenomics data.
 It should be possible to install this directly from [CRAN](https://cran.r-project.org/web/packages/ebimetagenomics/) via:

 ```r
 install.packages("ebimetagenomics")